elenawinters/twiliDamageIndicators/readme.md

 This script displays damage next to entities that you have hurt.

+When you kill a ped, the damage number will jitter around.

 ## Commands

 `/showhealth` | Show how much health a vehicle currently has.